-If the modification does not result in cash flows that are substantially different, the modification does not result in derecognition.
-Based on the change in cash flows discounted at the original EIR, the Company records a modification gain or loss, to the extent that an impairment loss has not already been recorded.
+If the modification does not result in cash flows that arc substantially different, the modification does not result in derecognition.
+Based on the change in cash flows discounted at the orig:nal EIR, the Company records a modification gain or loss, to the extent that an impairment loss has not already been recorded.